Batch eligibility checks

 Polling strategy

-The response only includes completed checks.
-As a result, a single polling attempt may not retrieve responses for all checks within the batch.
-Most batches complete in 15–30 minutes.
-However, it can take up to 8 hours for all checks in a batch to return results.
+While batches are in progress, a single polling attempt may not retrieve responses for all checks within the batch.
+Most batches complete in 15 to 30 minutes.
+However, Stedi retries checks that fail due to payer connectivity issues for up to 8 hours, so it can take up to 8 hours for all checks in a batch to return results.

 - Immediate first poll: if